couchbase/cbft/docs/dev-guide/concepts.md

   default Cfg provider and is intended primarily to simplify the development-time experience and developer's usage of cbft.

-- couchbase - uses a Couchbase bucket to store configuration data.
-A couchbase Cfg provider is often used for clustering multiple cbft nodes, where all the cbft nodes need to be connected to the same Couchbase bucket for their configuration data.
+- couchbase - a Couchbase bucket is used to store configuration data.
+  A couchbase Cfg provider is often used for clustering multiple cbft nodes together, where all the cbft nodes need to be connected to the same Couchbase bucket for their configuration data.

 ---